 For instance, your child's particular temperament may indicate an insecure attachment, when in fact your child securely attached.

 Bearing this reservation in mind, let's proceed to the main points of attachment theory.

-Attachment theory is concerned with the type of emotional bond that develops between an infant and his or her primary caregiver (typically the mother).
+The theory of attachment is concerned with the type of emotional bond that develops between an infant and his or her primary caregiver (typically the mother).